SCHOOL IS CLOSED

 Tapestry’s charter allows us to take a non-traditional approach to inclusive learning.
 A core feature of this approach is our co-teaching model.
 Our highly qualified, mission-aligned teachers are innovative, positive, flexible, nurturing, and dedicated to the education of all our students.
 Each core class at Tapestry is co-taught by a general education teacher and a special education teacher who work collaboratively together to optimize learning for all students.
 This provides a unique opportunity for our school to offer academic rigor as well as academic support to those students who need it within the same classroom.
 Instead of one educator teaching a classroom of students, our co-taught model accommodates the varied learning styles of our students.
 The result?
 An effective practice of highly differentiated instruction.

-Our strong focus on technology affords each of our students access to a variety of technological assets, including a computer lab, iPads, Kindles, and digital projectors.
+Our strong focus on technology affords each of our students access to digital learning.
 Also, each student is loaned a personal Chromebook to use each school year, enabling teachers to connect to students electronically, track their progress remotely, and ensure students have access to the resources they need to be successful in the classroom.
-This functionally is particularly helpful when the school has to be closed and Tapestry is able to host Virtual Days, or school work from home.
+This functionally is particularly helpful when the school has to be closed and Tapestry can host Virtual Days, or school work from home.

 Early in our creation, Tapestry’s founders stressed the importance of the arts as integral to every child’s education.
 With each new year, our school has continued to develop its strong arts curriculum through music, art, and drama programming, which have evolved to become key components of our school model.
 Thanks to our key partnerships with the Alliance Theatre, SENSE Theatre (Vanderbilt University), Atlanta Symphony, and the High Museum, our arts programming is significantly enhanced and affords students an opportunity to take a deeper dive into these areas of interest both in the classroom and in a variety of extracurricular activities.